 Well, because we are a small work-force and there's only 1600 of us in Italy and terrible and depressing that we may be, who cares what happens to foreigners in Italy, whether they are university lecturers or windscreen cleaners.
 The problem is always the same.
-There was coverage policy of the administrators, or if it is an individual incident.
-There is another possibility: it might be a hidden policy and the Rectorat Cassino might have been authorized to do it by the Ministry.
-It's difficult to tell at the moment.
+There was coverage on Italia 5, Rai 3, Rai News 24 and in L'Unità plus on a series of local televisions and online news sources, although the reporting was not necessarily particularly accurate.